CodingGagan/markdown_test/install-and-configure/advanced-configuration/gpu.md

 ## Customizing Metrics

 DCGM Exporter presents a number of useful metrics by default.
-However, there are many [more metrics available from DCGM](https://docs.nvidia.com/datacenter/dcgm/latest/dcgm-api/dcgm-api-field-ids.html) which are not enabled by default.
-Kubecost may collect additional metrics about NVIDIA GPUs if they are emitted by DCGM Exporter.
+However, there are many [more metrics available from DCGM](https://docs.nvidia.com/datacenter/dcgm/latest/dcgm-api/dcgm-api-field-ids.html) which are not enabled by default. nOps may collect additional metrics about NVIDIA GPUs if they are emitted by DCGM Exporter.
 Configuring DCGM Exporter to emit additional metrics requires modification of the DCGM Exporter installation.
 Follow the procedure below to configure DCGM Exporter to emit additional metrics.
-Please be aware that emission of additional DCGM Exporter metrics, although they will be collected automatically by Kubecost's bundled Prometheus instance, does not imply that Kubecost will make use of them.
-This procedure should only be followed at the explicit advice of Kubecost support.
+Please be aware that emission of additional DCGM Exporter metrics, although they will be collected automatically by nOps's bundled Prometheus instance, does not imply that nOps will make use of them.
+This procedure should only be followed at the explicit advice of nOps support.

 {% hint style="info" %}
 This procedure assumes you have installed DCGM Exporter according to one of the processes outlined in the [Install DCGM Exporter](#install-dcgm-exporter) section.
 It also assumes that DCGM Exporter with a minimum version of 3.3.8-3.6.0 has been installed via Helm, which has direct support for specifying custom metrics in the Helm values.